ianstormtaylor/slate/docs/general/resources.md

 These tools are helpful when developing with Slate:

-* [Immutable.js Console Extension](https://github.com/mattzeunert/immutable-object-formatter-extension) — this greatly improves the `console.log` output when working with [Immutable.js](https://facebook.github.io/immutable-js/) objects, which Slate's data model is based on.
+* [Immutable.js Console Extension](https://github.com/mattzeunert/immutable-object-formatter-extension) greatly improves the `console.log` output when working with [Immutable.js](https://facebook.github.io/immutable-js/) objects, which Slate's data model is based on.

 ## Products